dsumsio/stat386_blog/_posts/2024-09-13-Inside-Nested-Cross-Fold-Validations.md

 K-fold cross-validations consist of several steps:
 1. Divide your training data into K groups (usually around 5 or 10 but can be much larger)
 2. Use all groups but one to train your model
-3. Test or validate you model on the group that was left out of training
+3. Test or validate your model on the group that was left out of training
 4. Repeat steps 2-3 iterating through each group as the validation set
 5. Train final model across all training data with parameter(s) that performed the best